iamnaran/jellyfish/README.md

 # Jellyfish

-Jellyfish is a compose multiplatform app built using Compose Multiplatform, enabling seamless development for both Android and iOS platforms.
+Jellyfish is a compose multiplatform app built using KMM Framework, for both Android and iOS platforms.

 ## Features